PythonBird/PythonBird-Mini/README.md

 First, you have to register an application on Twitter Developers.
 After registration you'll get the Consumer key and the Consumer secret.
 Paste them in consumer.py between quotes.

-When ready, start with pythonbird.py i.e. in a bash shell, enter the same directory of this readme file and type:
+When ready, start with pythonbird_mini.py i.e. in a bash shell, enter the same directory of this readme file and type:

-python pythonbird.py
+python pythonbird_mini.py

 Follow the instructions.
-You'll get an access token and it will be automatically saved in access.py You don't need to repeat this authentication procedure every time you want to use Pythonbird!
+You'll get an access token and it will be automatically saved in access.py You don't need to repeat this authentication procedure every time you want to use Pythonbird Mini.

 DISCLAIMER